Bootstrapping mirror pairs: The beginning of the end: Introduction

 \section{Introduction}

 In quantum field theories, a theory that is difficult to study can often be approached by studying its dual theory.
 For example, in string theory, a strongly coupled theory is often impervious to many field theoretic techniques, but by taking the S-dual, one obtains a weakly coupled dual theory that is much more approachable.
-In three-dimensional supersymmetric field theories with eight supercharges (3d $\mathcal{N}=4$), this S-duality manifests as \emph{3d mirror symmetry}, first introduced in \cite{Intriligator:1996ex}.
+In three-dimensional supersymmetric field theories with eight supercharges (3D $\mathcal{N}=4$), this S-duality manifests as \emph{3D mirror symmetry}, first introduced in Ref.\ \cite{Intriligator:1996ex}.

-A pair of theories is related by 3d mirror symmetry when the Coulomb branch of theory $X$ coincides with the Higgs branch of theory $Y$, and vice versa.
-Historically, Higgs branches have been relatively easy to study, while Coulomb branches are notoriously difficult.
+A pair of theories is related by 3D mirror symmetry when the Coulomb branch of theory $X$ coincides with the Higgs branch of theory $Y$, and vice versa.
+Historically, Higgs branches have been relatively easy to study as they are classical objects, while Coulomb branches are notoriously difficult as they receive quantum corrections, parametrized by disorder operators (monopoles) rather than composites of elementary fields.
 As a result, researchers often turned to the Higgs branch of a mirror theory instead of directly tackling the Coulomb branch.
-However, in the past decade, significant progress has been made in understanding Coulomb branches, which are now often more computationally efficient to analyse.
-Ever since the invention of the closely related but slightly different electric/magnetic quiver duality, interest in 3d mirror symmetry has once again soared.
+However, in the past decade, significant progress has been made in understanding Coulomb branches, which are now often more computationally efficient to analyze.
+Ever since the invention of the closely related but slightly different electric/magnetic quiver duality\footnote{A duality that relates the Higgs branch of 3D, 4D, 5D, 6D theories (\emph{electric quivers}) with eight supercharges to the Coulomb branch of 3D $\mathcal{N}=4$ \emph{magnetic quivers} \cite{Bourget:2019aer}.}, interest in 3D mirror symmetry has once again soared.